aappleby/metroboy/README2.md

 ![GateBoy screenshot](gateboy.png "GateBoy screenshot")

-GateBoy is a **gate-level simulation** of the original Game Boy hardware that was **reverse-engineered from die shots of the original DMG-01 chip**.
+GateBoy is a **gate-level simulation** of the original Game Boy hardware that was [**reverse-engineered from die shots of the original DMG-01 chip**](https://siliconpr0n.org/map/nintendo/dmg-cpu-b/mz_mit20x/#x=9744&y=8000&z=3).
 It includes all the standard cells on the chip, minus the audio (too slow).
 It does not currently simulate the CPU at the gate level - it's made of custom logic and is a bit too blurry for me to decipher.
 GateBoy's CPU is instead my current best guess at how it might be implemented given the constraints implied by the rest of the chip.

-I owe a **huge** amount of thanks to [Furrtek](https://github.com/furrtek) for his original [schematics](https://github.com/furrtek/DMG-CPU-Inside) that served as a [Rosetta Stone](https://en.wikipedia.org/wiki/Rosetta_Stone) for getting the whole translation started.
+I owe a **huge** amount of thanks to [Furrtek](https://github.com/furrtek) for his original [die traces](https://github.com/furrtek/DMG-CPU-Inside/blob/master/preview.png) and [schematics](https://github.com/furrtek/DMG-CPU-Inside) that served as a [Rosetta Stone](https://en.wikipedia.org/wiki/Rosetta_Stone) for getting the whole translation started.
 I've noted in the codebase where I found errors in the schematics - some have been reported back to Furrtek but there are still a lot of discrepancies.

 Big thanks are also owed to [Gekkio](https://github.com/gekkio) for his [Mooneye emulator](https://github.com/Gekkio/mooneye-gb) and tests that helped bootstrap Gateboy, and for the flash cart he designed that I used to build many many additional tests.